mmontielpz/decision-plane/PRODUCT_VISION.md

 This project is intentionally positioned as:

-* an **AI system**, not a model
+* a **document intelligence system**, not a generic OCR tool
-* a **decision platform**, not a prediction API
+* a **risk-aware processing platform**, not an automation engine
 * a **governed product**, not an autonomous agent

-It is designed to reflect how real ML systems must operate in regulated, high-risk environments.
+It is designed to demonstrate how document-based AI systems can be built responsibly, transparently, and with explicit constraints.

----

-## Next Steps

-Immediate next steps focus on **product visibility**, not ML complexity:

-1. Design and implement a minimal UI
-2. Expose user-facing endpoints over existing services
-3. Deploy a production-like demo environment on AWS
-4. Create a dedicated project page showcasing:
-   * architecture
-   * UI flow
-   * decision lifecycle
-   * technical trade-offs

-Further automation is considered only after these steps are complete and validated with real usage.